January 11 2022 | 12 Min Read

 “Disruptive technologies, product innovation, and digitization will transform the building-products industry.
 Incumbents can protect themselves by transforming their thinking—and their businesses.” (“Strategy in the face of disruption,” McKinsey & Co.)

 After decades of relative stability, the building materials and products industry is now undergoing a process of remarkable disruption and change.
-Fueled by a combination of factors — labor shortages, technological improvements, and logistics challenges chief among them — the commercial and residential construction industries are placing a multitude of new pressures and challenges in front of building materials and products manufacturers.
+Fueled by a combination of factors — labor shortages, technological improvements, and logistics challenges chief among them — the commercial and residential construction industries are placing a multitude of new pressures and challenges in front of building materials and products producers, as well as manufacturers sourcing recycled products and beyond.
 And not surprisingly, these stressors are flowing on to those enterprises supporting the industry’s supply chain.

 Overall, at the beginning of 2022, the building material industry faces abundant challenges, with considerable opportunities for the poised and equally considerable risks for the unprepared.